breatheco-de/content/src/content/lesson/what-is-the-internet.md

 For this reason, they worked on something as similar as possible to a Microsoft Word document or any other word processor.

-> :link: If you wish to find out more about the history of the Internet, we recommend [this super cool 2 min video;](https://www.youtube.com/watch?v=h8K49dD52WA)] if you would rather read about it, [click on this link.](https://www.internetsociety.org/internet/history-internet/brief-history-internet/)
+> :link: If you wish to find out more about the history of the Internet, we recommend [this super cool 2 min video ;](https://www.youtube.com/watch?v=h8K49dD52WA)] if you would rather read about it, [click on this link.](https://www.internetsociety.org/internet/history-internet/brief-history-internet/)

 >To summarize: